 Part of my duties at Erdman is to QC the engineering content that is being created.
 Some of our content is being created in-house and we are outsourcing quite a bit as well.
 A number of the pipe fittings that we received from our content vendor arrived in this condition.

-When the view’s detail was set above a “Fine” level, the symbolic line that represents the pipe continues through the fitting.
+When the view’s detail was set above a “Coarse” level, the symbolic line that represents the pipe continues through the fitting.
 When set to Fine level the fitting displays correctly.

 What was causing this strange behavior?
 Categories (or maybe it’s subcategories.)